15

 I turned to her.

-We both wore the same quiet confusion on our faces.
+Neither of us needed words, we both wore the same quiet confusion on our faces.

 What just happened?